Looking at modern day cities from above (unless you were its Architect) the sight of urbanisation is a depressing one at best.

-CO2 levels go up because – in the name of progress – an increase in urbanization brings an increase in industrialization and more CO2, to provide the type of jobs the leaders of our ‘Western’ society believe we need.
+CO2 levels go up because – in the name of progress – an increase in urbanization brings an increase in industrialization and more CO2, to provide the type of jobs our ‘Western’ society believes that we need.

-However, an economy which leans more towards Arable Agriculture and Forestry as it used to do would begin the process of turning things around.
+So it should be clear for all to understand that an economy which leans more towards Arable Agriculture and Forestry as it used to do would begin the process of turning things around.
 Why not build with timber.
 Some of our oldest buildings are made of wood.
 Some concrete buildings are a wreck after 30 years.
-Why rip the earth apart to quarry for iron and further pollute the atmosphere making steel ?
+Look at the recent aerated concrete scandal.
+Why rip the earth apart to quarry for stone and iron, or further pollute the atmosphere making steel ?

 But here’s the thing.
-If we don’t give up some of these harming ways, we are going to take the whole planet down with us.
+If we don’t give up some of these harming ways, we are going to risk our very existence.

 But take a lesson from the town planners of the past who gave the towns ‘lungs’ in the form of parks and gardens.